Warsaw concentration camp: Inquiries

 It did not take long for the newly established Communist government in Poland to start analysing the events that happened in the camp's history.
 Already in May 1945, the Warsaw Circuit Commission for the Investigation of German Crimes in Poland launched a formal inquiry into the crimes committed in Warsaw concentration camp.
 Prosecutors inspected the premises several times, which yielded rich photographic documentation of the camp's buildings.
 On 15–25 September 1946, a total of 2180 kg of human corpses was exhumed and analysed (the corpses were then buried again in Wola Cemetery); however, the exhumations did not cover the whole territory of the camp.

-In 1947, the inquiry was halted for the first time due to political considerations, as the former concentration camp was functioning converted to a labour camp under the Communist Ministry of Public Security.
+In 1947, the inquiry was halted for the first time due to political considerations, as the former concentration camp came under the jurisdiction of the Communist Ministry of Public Security.
 It was only in 1974 that the investigation was continued on the request of the Central Office of the State Justice Administrations for the Investigation of National Socialist Crimes in Ludwigsburg, Germany; however, after two years, it was again suspended as the prosecutors deemed it impossible to retrieve more evidence in Poland.
 The investigation was once again opened in 1986, only to be closed in 1996 due to the unavailability of the perpetrators for interrogation (who either went missing or were already dead).
 A parallel inquiry by German federal officials was also closed.

 The topic of the camp returned to prominence in early 2000s, not least due to the July 2001 Sejm resolution commemorating the victims of the concentration camp, so the Regional Prosecutor's Office in Warsaw decided to open the Warsaw concentration camp case once again in 2002.
 The case was first managed by the Institute of National Remembrance's District Commission in Warsaw, then it was transferred to Łódź, but was promptly returned to the capital.
 On 23 January 2017, the case was closed for the fourth time.